ceph/ceph/doc/cephfs/nfs.rst

    Under certain conditions, NFS access using the CephFS FSAL fails.
 This causes an error to be thrown that reads "Input/output error".
-Under these circumstances, the application metadata must be set for the CephFS metadata and CephFS data pools.
+Under these circumstances, the application metadata must be set for the CephFS metadata and data pools.
 Do this by running the following command:

    .. prompt:: bash $